“So, what’s easier, raising girls or boys?”

 Instead of dripping emails over a two-month period, we nestled the entire mini course in our site.

-What that means to you: You just sign up and you are given instant access to the course.
+What that means to you: You just sign up and you are given instant access to the entire course.

 What else is different?
 Oh my.
 I created THREE AGE CATEGORIES.